-INVESTMENT MANAGEMENT FEES
+MANAGEMENT FEES

-The Investment Manager will be entitled to receive investment management fees in respect of each of the Funds payable out of the assets of the Funds ("Management Fees") accruing daily and payable monthly in arrears at an annual percentage rate of the average daily Net Asset Value of the relevant Fund.
-The Management Fees applicable to each Class in a Fund will be set out in the relevant Supplement.
+The Manager and the Investment Manager will be entitled to receive a management fee in respect of each of the Funds payable out of the assets of the Funds ("Management Fees") accruing daily and payable monthly in arrears at an annual percentage rate of the average daily Net Asset Value of the relevant Fund.
+The Management Fee applicable to each Class in a Fund will be set out in the relevant Supplement.

-The Investment Manager shall also be entitled to reimbursement of all reasonable out-of-pocket expenses incurred for the benefit of Longleaf including expenses incurred by it in the performance of its duties.
+The Manager and the Investment Manager shall also separately be entitled to reimbursement of all reasonable out-of-pocket expenses incurred for the benefit of Longleaf including expenses incurred by it in the performance of its duties.